- December 17, 2018

 - Airshow Pilot

 - Demo Pilot (aircraft sales)

 - Humanitarian/Charity Pilot

 - National Defense or Border Patrol Pilot

 Salary of a Pilot

 Salary of a pilot is depended upon the experience, Skills and Job role and responsibilities.
-Salary pay or pay scale of the fresher pilot is different for different designations.
+The fresher pilot is different for different designations according to Salary pay or pay scale.
 Here we have discussed the average pay salary in India and also international pilot salary given to the pilots:

 Private Pilot Salary

 Average Private Jet pilot salary is Rs.
 6,760,205($94,411) per annum.
 According to payscale, the Minimum salary of a Private pilot, Aircraft Pilot or Corporate Jet is Rs.
 3,909,006($54,592) and maximum salary pay is Rs.
 11,848,744($165,476) per year.

 Average Commercial Pilot salary is Rs.
 6,760,205($33138.81) per annum.
 According to payscale, the Minimum salary of a Commercial Pilot is Rs.
 176,874($2470.17) and maximum commercial airline pilot salary is Rs.
 10,026,416($140025.92) per year.